ppy/osu-wiki/news/2024/2024-08-17-osu-lazer-updates-august-16-2024.md

 ![](/wiki/shared/news/2024-08-17-osu-lazer-updates-august-16-2024/banner.jpg)

-With [COE](/wiki/Community/cavoe's_osu!_event) being over, now is the time to get back to our usual schedule.
+With [COE](/wiki/Community/cavoe's_osu!_event) being over, it's unfortunately time to get back to our usual schedule.
 As always, you can check out a video digest of the update below!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/mlVwPrm0t2E" frameborder="0" allowfullscreen></iframe>
 </div>

-### Daily challenge changes
+## Daily challenge changes

 - **A new splash animation has been added when you enter the daily challenge.** [As suggested by a community member](https://discord.com/channels/188630481301012481/1097318920991559880/1266377968117354536) on the [osu! development Discord](https://discord.com/invite/ppy), a nice new splash screen will greet you whenever you enter the daily challenge!